 Winter is a great time of year.
 You can watch the snow fall and drink cups of warm apple cider while you and your cat are curled up on a blanket in front of the fireplace.
 But winter isn’t just a cozy, sleepy season.
-It’s also a time when your cat may be facing some very unique grooming needs.
+It’s also a time when your cat may be facing some very unique winter grooming needs.

 I know this from personal experience.
-One of my cats has longer fur and he gets extra sensitive in the winter.
+One of my cats has longer fur, and he gets extra sensitive in the winter.
 I recently spent an hour trying to “wrap him up like a burrito” so I could trim some mats from his fur.
 Oh boy, did he yowl and hiss!

 1. Brush Your Cat’s Thicker Coat More Often